whycody/GoNext/Docs/README.md

   - T8 - Possible JWT token leak
     - Threat: Insecurely stored or incorrectly verified tokens can be hijacked or forged.
     - Mitigation: We hash tokens and add SALT for propper security.

 ***
+## Migration
+Because the configuration of cloud services on Azure required time in the beginning of the project and there wasn't a lot of time available to work on, the app was developed localy and then migrated to Azure.
+The process consisted of first configuring a simple postgresql database which the team could connect to while working on the app (with web server running locally).
+After that a fork was made from the default repository and using github actions we had a working deployment to Azure app service with our backend running there.
+With the whole setup configured all that was left was to point the frontend URLs to Azure on development setups.

+***